 It’s really quite amazing who you can target with PPC advertising.
 You can target by age, income, marital status, education level, and anything else you can imagine.

-If you are short on capital, then organic traffic might be your only option.
+If you are short on capital, then organic traffic might be your best option.
 But even those with just a little bit of capital can get something out of PPC.

 Really, there isn’t a “versus” at all.
 These are both great methods of bringing traffic to your site.
 The best campaigns actually take advantage of both organic traffic and paid traffic.